 There were so many exciting things going on in the classrooms; it was wonderful to see the children fully engaged and immersed in learning.

 Further to this Uncle Joseph found us some used tyres that were about to go onto the tip.
 He brought them into the playground to spark interest with the children.
 In no time at all the children found all sorts of creative ways to use them in their play; building them up to hide someone inside, pushing them to see how far they rolled by themselves and putting a ball inside and watching both roll along simultaneously.
 They have been intrigued at how the ball inside stayed at the bottom of the rolling tyre… How does that happen?
 Children chased the tyres down the hill and rolled them back up again.

 Just before the term break we were delighted to welcome Ms Tina Swan to the Foundation A Class.

 Tina is being helped to settling in with Ms Hema’s kind help.
 Tina tells me that so far she is enjoying her time here with us.
 We also welcome Ms Liven who started this week in the Year 2G class as assistant teacher and Ms Adilya joins us as the new Mandarin Teacher.
-We are very excited to inform you that the music teacher Mr Michael Henkel has joined us at last as has Ms Louise Loxton as Head of Senior School.
+We are very excited to inform you that the music teacher Mr Michael Henkel has joined us.
 Welcome one and all!

 ANZAC Day ceremony: We ask children to bring a flower in on Tuesday 25 to assist their class in making a flower wreath to lay in remembrance.